How can I raise a self-disciplined child?

 In other words, peaceful parenting for toddlers usually translates to a parent-child relationship where you both enjoy each other’s company.

-Based on personal experience, I can barely remember those times when our child deliberately defied us or refused to cooperate.
+Honestly, I can barely remember those times when our child deliberately defied us or refused to cooperate.
 He’s a strong-willed child and knows what he wants but he also usually wants to cooperate.

-And those times when he doesn’t?
+But what about those times when he doesn’t?
+How to make a child behave?

-Those are usually the times when we haven’t been as connected as usual and he was rebelling against the distance.
+Well, those are usually the times when we haven’t been as connected as usual and he was rebelling against the distance.

 So, the question now is, what do you do when you started out using punishment and reward and then discovered that it’s not the kind of parent you wish to be?